JasperJRoth/JasperJRoth.github.io/README.md

 # BootCampTestProj
 A repository for testing git.
+It is currently hosting a hello world based website.